jcorvinus/BubblePopperTutorial/README.md

 - Computer capable of driving the aforementioned hardware.

-Also, this tutorial is tested with Unity version _2017.4.1f1_
+Also, this tutorial is tested with Unity version _2017.4.1f1_ If you use a later version of Untiy, beware that it might not ship with OpenVR support enabled out of the box.
+If your version of unity has a Package Manager window, look there for an OpenVR support package.

 # Getting Started
 Open Unity, select the 'new project' option.